firewalker06/hubot-bahanpokok/README.md

-# hubot-hubot-bahanpokok
+# hubot-bahanpokok

-A hubot script that tells you ingredient prices in cities in Indonesia using data from data.blankon.id
+A hubot script that tells you ingredient prices in cities in Indonesia using data from https://data.blankon.id.

 See [`src/hubot-bahanpokok.coffee`](src/hubot-bahanpokok.coffee) for full documentation.